 Should you buy a stock whose price went down sharply or climbed up significantly?

 Naturally, you may encounter a psychological difficulty in buying stocks when prices have gone up or down significantly since they entered into the portfolio.
 However, it is important to understand that this is a misleading psychological barrier, and the rate of increase or decline of the share since its purchase has no meaning to the future return it will yield.
 As evidence, there were already quite a few stocks in the portfolio that went up by hundreds of percentages over the course of several years, so that whoever would have avoided buying them after a 100% or even a 200% increase, would have missed the rest of their rallies.
 Thus, ignore the “Return” column on the portfolio page and don’t try to time the entry point (and in case you wonder – Technical Analysis tricks won’t help you in that).

 Should you immediately buy or sell a stock when Buy/Sell signal is received?

 I buy a stock when it’s cheap and sell when it reaches its fair value, but as you already know, I can’t time the market, so stock can go lower after I buy or higher after I sell.
 Thus, you don’t have to place your orders immediately after you get the signal, but no later than the next few days after my buy/sell takes place (otherwise, you’ll be on your own with this stock).

 What to do with the un-invested cash?

 Usually, we’ll be fully invested in stocks.
-However, if there are less than 15 stocks in the portfolio and you’re not fully invested, keep the rest of your funds in cash, short-term deposits or short-term treasuries to keep liquidity for new stocks.
+However, if there is a cash balance and you’re not fully invested, keep the rest of your funds in cash, short-term deposits, or short-term treasuries to keep liquidity for new stocks.

 What should you do with dividends?